Jagholin/Futurella/README.md

 Windows:

-1. You will need CMake, an already built OpenSceneGraph 3(perhaps from sources), and VisualStudio 2012+.
+1. You will need CMake, an already built OpenSceneGraph 3(perhaps from sources), CEGUI, and VisualStudio 2013+.

 2. Edit _configure.bat to contain paths to the library directories on your computer